-There is no questioning the importance of proper expense management for any size of business; from the smallest startup to the largest corporation, the implementation of best practices with regards to business expenses is a huge factor in the growth, revenue, and ultimately, success of the business.
+There is no doubt about the necessity of efficient expense management for any size organization; from the smallest startup to the largest corporation, implementing best practices for managing business expenses is a key component in the growth, income, and, ultimately, success of the firm.

 By effectively managing and tracking your business’s expenses, you stand to gain a number of advantages:

 - Plug up hidden sinkholes: sometimes, money is being lost in areas where it really shouldn’t be